usdot-fhwa-stol/carma-platform/docs/Contributing.md

 #### Fork the Repository
 **Make a fork of our develop branch.**

- * You can fork a repository on GitHub by navigating with your browser to the GitHub URL of the open-source project you would like to contribute to.
+* Firstly you need a local fork of the project, so go ahead and press the “fork” button in GitHub.
- * When you’re on the main page for the repository, you’ll see a “Fork” button on your upper right-hand side of the page, underneath your user icon:
+* This will create a copy of the repository in your own GitHub account and you’ll see a note that it’s been forked underneath the project name:
- * Click on the fork button to start the forking process.
-With the repository forked, you’re ready to clone it so that you have a local working copy of the code base.
+* With the repository forked, you’re ready to clone it so that you have a local working copy of the code base.

 #### Clone the Repository
 **Then clone a local copy of this forked branch.**